droveda/oauth2-openidconnect-course/NOTES03.md

 OpenID Connect fill the gap, in order to get more information of the user, for instance User name, lastname, department, photo, etc...
 OpenID Connect defines a set of scopes that can be used to retrieve the user information after the user gets authenticated.
 OpenID Scopes are built-in scopes which allow the client to get information about the user and by the way the user would have to still authorize these as well
 The Client will have to specify the OpenID specifc scopes when asking for the token.
-The OpenID scopes are openid, profile, email, address and phone.
+The OpenID scopes are **openid, profile, email, address and phone**.
 The Authorization server will return an access token as well as an **OpenID ID Token** which contains user information.
-If you specify openid as a scope, the client can also call the user information that is the user info
+If you specify openid as a scope, the client can also call the user information that is the user info endpoint.

 * OpenID Scopes and Token
   * openid profile email address phone